 Dr. Brian Russell is passionate about God’s mission.
 Period.
 Through preaching and teaching and writing Dr. Russell, Associate Provost and Dean of the School of Urban Ministries, strives to connect the gospel with both church and world.

 “My mission is to contemplate, learn and practice the deepest truths of Scripture in order to communicate them meaningfully, lovingly and in transformative ways to others through writing, teaching and speaking,” he said.

-Dr. Russell began working on the Florida Dunnam Campus 16 years ago.
+Dr. Russell began working on the Florida Dunnam Campus in 2000.
 He grew up in a working class neighborhood in Akron, Ohio.
-Always academically inclined, his roots have kept him grounded and helped him to communicate the Gospel clearly and richly by translating deep truth into every day language.
+Always academically inclined, his roots have kept him grounded and helped him to communicate the Gospel clearly and richly by translating deep truth into everyday language.
 Brian realized that if he wasn’t careful not one person would recognize what he said.
 The diversity of Orlando has verified the necessity of learning to think carefully about how the Gospel is articulated.
 And he wasn’t talking about the accent.